gotling/streaming/readme.md

 `SNAPCLIENT_OPTS="-h <ip>"`

-# Installation of this project
+# Installation of this project on the server

 Install Git